DataDog/integrations-extras/signl4/README.md

 Follow these steps in SIGNL4:

-1. If not already done you can create your SIGNL4 account at [signl4.com][1].
+1. Use your existing account or create a SIGNL4 account at [signl4.com][1].

 2. In your SIGNL4 app find your SIGNL4 webhook address including your team secret under Settings -> APIs.